 Lectures, Company Visits and Final Exams

-The application period for the Summer University Lingen 2020 will be open soon.
 The SUL welcomes German and international undergraduate and graduate students of any study program.
-Students should be interested in the above mentioned topics and should be willing to engage in group work and discussion with students from all over the world.
+You should be interested in the above mentioned topics and should be willing to engage in group work and discussion with students from all over the world.
 There are 20 spaces available.
 The applications will be evaluated in the order in which they are received.

 In order to apply for our program, you need to be currently enrolled at a university abroad or at Osnabrück University of Applied Sciences.
 The application consists of the following documents: